O. J. Simpson: Personal life

-In 1995, after his acquittal for murder, Simpson began a relationship with Christie Prody which lasted for 13 years.
+In 1995, after his acquittal for murder, Simpson began a relationship with Christie Prody that lasted for 13 years.
 At the time their relationship started, Prody was 19 years old and working as a cocktail waitress.
 After their relationship ended, Prody stated that she often feared for her life during the relationship.

-Simpson sought refuge in Florida to avoid paying the judgement he received in his 1997 civil trial; Florida is one of few states where pensions and residences cannot generally be seized to collect debts.
+To avoid paying the judgment he received in his 1997 civil trial, Simpson sought refuge in Florida, one of the few states where pensions and residences cannot generally be seized to collect debts.
 In 2000, he purchased a home in Miami-Dade County, 20 mi south of Miami.
 He "struggled to remake his life, raise his children, and stay out of trouble", and lived off pensions from the NFL, Screen Actors Guild, and other sources.
 He sent two of his children to prep school and college.
 After his release from prison in 2017, Simpson joined Twitter, and gained a following of 800,000 followers by the time of his death.

 After Simpson retired from football, he began playing golf, which was a "constant" in his life before and after the acquittal.
 He often played in both the Los Angeles area and (after he moved to Florida) the Miami area.
 He played with professional golfers like Arnold Palmer, until they stopped associating with him around the time of his murder trial.
 Afterwards, however, he still played with notable people like Michael Jordan.
 Simpson's membership at the Riviera Country Club in Los Angeles was suspended, so he started playing at Rancho Park when in that city.
 Sports Illustrated reported in 1997 that other golfers did not want him in their presence.

-In 2016, Dr. Bennett Omalu, who discovered the degenerative brain disease chronic traumatic encephelopathy (CTE), said he would "bet [his] medical license" that Simpson had the disease.
-CTE is common in football players, and Omalu said Simpson had suffered thousands of cases of blunt force trauma in his brain during his career, which would have caused it.
-Simpson's lawyer, as a part of a legal strategy following Simpson's convictions for robbery in 2008, claimed that he had suffered concussions.
-This was a part of the lawyer's attempt to prove that Simpson's convictions were unjust, saying that brain damage was responsible for Simpson's actions.
-In 2018, Simpson said he suspected he had CTE, claiming he often had trouble speaking and remembering names.